Mitsuharu Misawa

-Debuting in 1981, Misawa became the second incarnation of the Tiger Mask gimmick in 1984, which he wrestled as, through to the decade's end.
-After the departure of Genichiro Tenryu, Misawa unmasked mid-match in May 1990 and began a rivalry with company ace Jumbo Tsuruta.
-Misawa's victory over Tsuruta on June 8, 1990 led AJPW to sell out every Tokyo event they held into early 1996, and as Tsuruta receded from the main event due to hepatitis, Misawa was cemented as AJPW's ace when he won the Triple Crown Heavyweight Championship from Stan Hansen in August 1992 and held it for the longest reign in the title's history.
-Misawa remained atop the company throughout the 1990s, and following the death of president Giant Baba in 1999, Misawa inherited his position, but conflicts with widow and majority shareholder Motoko Baba led to his removal in May 2000.
-After this, Misawa led a mass exodus of the promotion's talent to form Noah.
-Noah was successful in the first half of the decade, but as business declined and top star Kobashi left in 2006 for cancer treatment, Misawa continued to work a full-time schedule, despite mounting injuries, for the company's survival.
-On June 13, 2009, during a tag match in Hiroshima with Go Shiozaki against Akitoshi Saito and Bison Smith, Misawa died after a belly-to-back suplex from Saito.
+Debuting in 1981, Misawa became the second wrestler to assume the Tiger Mask persona in 1984, which he maintained until the end of the decade.
+After the departure of Genichiro Tenryu and his exodus, Misawa unmasked mid-match in May 1990 and began a rivalry with company ace Jumbo Tsuruta.
+At the behest of company president Giant Baba, Misawa would lead a team of young talents known as the Super Generation Army, which saw many different variants throughout the 1990s.
+Following Misawa's victory over Tsuruta on June 8, 1990, AJPW sold out every Tokyo event they held into early 1996, and as Tsuruta receded from the main event due to hepatitis, Misawa was cemented as AJPW's new ace.
+He won the Triple Crown Heavyweight Championship from Stan Hansen in August 1992 and held it for the longest reign in its history.

+Misawa remained atop AJPW throughout the 1990s.
+Following the death of Giant Baba in 1999, Misawa inherited his position, but conflicts with Baba's widow and majority shareholder Motoko led to his removal in May 2000.
+Misawa then led a mass exodus of the promotion's talent to form Pro Wrestling Noah, which was successful in the first half of the decade; as business declined and top star Kobashi left in 2006 for cancer treatment, Misawa continued to work a full-time schedule despite mounting injuries for the company's survival.
+He sought to mentor the three young talents Naomichi Marufuji, Takashi Sugiura, and Go Shiozaki to be flagbearers for the promotion in spite of his age.
+On June 13, 2009, during a tag team match in Hiroshima with Shiozaki against Akitoshi Saito and Bison Smith, Misawa died after a botched backdrop suplex from Saito, and his death was attributed to the numerous injuries he had accrued for years before his death.